-If you want to be sure that you are getting enough CoQ10, you can also take it in supplemental form.
+But if you feel that you are at risk and want to be sure that you are getting enough CoQ10, you should also take it in supplemental form.
 The ubiquinol form of CoQ10 ✓, which is more bioavailable, (eliminating the need for our bodies to convert ubiquinone to ubiquinol) is suggested for anyone over 30 years old.

 4. Green Tea

 By now we’ve all probably heard about the amazing health benefits of green tea.
 Known for centuries as an elixir for long life due to a variety of positive health benefits, green tea is excellent for heart health.
 It’s important to be reminded that green tea is one of the best natural remedies for myocarditis or heart inflammation.